 The only prerequisite for this minor is an introductory-level college programming course (such as 15-110, 15-112, 15-121, 15-123, 51-257, or 15-104) and to be in good standing with the university.

 In addition to the programming prerequisite, the minor has required two courses—05-391 Designing Human-Centered Systems (DHCS) and 05-392 Interaction Design Overview (IDO)—and four approved electives.
 The student will be required to get a grade of “C” or better in each course in order for it to count as part of the minor.
 There is no final project or research required for the minor.

-The HCI minor requires four approves electives.
+The minor in interdisciplinary HCI requires four approves electives.
 They can come from the pre-approved list of electives.

 Students may double count up to two (2) of the required courses or electives with their primary major.